Use Dify for the visible app, workflow canvas, publishing path, and operator-facing experience.

 Separate client-safe proof from private evidence.

-Buyers need enough proof to trust the workflow.
+Decision owners need enough proof to trust the workflow.
 Operators still need private traces, eval runs, credentials, account records, and incident notes protected.

 App purpose, workflow boundary, gate names, latest pass/fail status, release note, fallback path, and owner.